rsedxcftvgyhbujnkiqwe/jb-foss/minigames/README.md

 # Game creation requirements
 - All logic should be prefixed with mg_gamename, to make templating easier
-- Filters prefix with fil_name
+- Minigame filters prefix with mg_fil_name (Globals (keep in mind button +use): fil_red, fil_blu)
 - Templates prefix with mg_template_gamename
 - Minigame door/entry side should be divisble by 128.
 Recommended: 512, 640, 768, 896, 1024 ...
 - Red side door texture should be transparent, blue side opaque (if blue side door required)
-- Don't include the announcer countdown ambient_generic, just make the logic for it (name: mg_countdown_3, Trigger input)
+- Don't include the announcer countdown ambient_generic, just make the logic for it (Logic Relay name: mg_countdown_3.
+Input: Trigger)
 - Texture ideally should be set to World and Shift to 0.
-If possible, scale 0.25 as well
+If possible, scale 0.25 as well, and luxel scale 16
 - (optional) light color: 254 210 152, brightness: 100 to 1600
 - (optional) avoid teleports for blue side
 - 50 edicts/minigame max so fitting the list above is possible
 - Optimize brushwork for vvis
+- Set disablereceiveshadows to 1 (Disable Receiving Shadows?: Yes) for ALL brush entities, and disable shadows on dynamic and physics props
 - Minimize lights so vrad doesn't take too long